aeosynth/draft/README.md

 # run

-install [phantomjs](http://phantomjs.org), then build the card database with

-    phantomjs cards/phantom.coffee

 install [nodejs](http://nodejs.org), then install dependencies with

     npm install

+build the card database with

+    node cards/scrape.js

 actually run the server with